kanchen/log_analyzer/README.md

 ## Typical usage

-### Process a log file and presnt the result on the console screen
+### Process a log file and presnts the result on the console screen
 The following command process the log file **data/sample.log** and presents the result on the stdout

 `./analyzer.rb -l data/sample.log`